 The first time the company took on a loan, conditions were very stringent and the loan could have been recalled e.g. if cash flow dipped.
 But the second time they went borrowing (12 billion for network expansion) the company was so established, they were able to dictate terms to the banks.
 They borrowed at 1% above the T-bill rate while also retiring old debt.
 He also said Kencell (Celtel) had much higher finance charges since they had borrowed and were still paying back an expensive foreign currency loan from their then parent company (Vivendi.)

 Gift of gab: The most profitable call sites in Kenya are Garissa and Mandera.
 Safaricom has also set up call sites to meet high demand at remote refugee outposts such as Kakuma and Dadaab.
-Kenyans are also high users of text messages (next to Philippines) while Nairobi has the highest density of mobile calls in the day time (higher than New York) partly because landlines are poor.
+Kenyans are also high users of text messages (next to the Philippines) while Nairobi has the highest density of mobile calls in the daytime (higher than New York) partly because landlines are poor.

 Social responsibility: The company spends 200 million shillings a year on corporate social responsibility projects through its foundation and its biggest sponsorship will be the 2007 Mombasa cross country ($250,000).